Have difficulty threading a needle ?

 Anyway, I now find it easier to use a pusher type threader.

-These threaders can be a bit temperamental – there’s a knack to using them, and the fine wire that pokes the thread through the needle eye can bend easily.
-Avoid the cheapest ones, which work rarely if at all.
-But when they do work they’re marvellous !
+These threaders may be a bit temperamental – there’s a knack to using them, and the fine wire that pokes the thread through the needle eye can bend easily.
+Avoid the cheap ones, which work rarely if at all.
+I use a Dritz one, expensive but it works almost every time.

 Hand sewing needles